freerange/site/soups/weeknotes/week-825.snip.markdown

 ## Co-working

-Chris L joined his friend Ezo for a couple of hours on Wednesday at [the Hoxton in Holburn][].
-Ezo is working on some kind of developer tools start-up involving LLMs.
+Chris L joined his friend [Ezo][] for a couple of hours on Wednesday at [the Hoxton in Holburn][].
+Ezo is working on a stealthy developer-tooling-for-AI-powered-applications startup.
 Chris said it was quite eye-opening seeing what was possible in this domain!

 ## Firefox extension